Introduction

 Conclusion

-Figma automation is about working smarter, not harder.
+Figma automation is all about working smarter instead of harder.

-By using components, auto layout, styles, and plugins, you can eliminate repetitive work and speed up your workflow.
+By using components, Auto Layout, styles, and plugins, you can eliminate repetitive tasks and significantly speed up your workflow.

-Start small, automate gradually, and build reusable systems.
+Start small, automate gradually, and focus on building reusable systems that scale over time.

-Because the fastest designers aren’t the ones who click faster — they’re the ones who automate more.
+Because in the end, the fastest designers aren’t the ones who click faster — they’re the ones who automate more effectively.